clubedaentrega/run-it/README.md

 ```

 ## Error codes
 One common pattern for errors is to use a code to identify them.
-Enabling this options, `error(str,...)` must be used as `error(code,str,...)`.
+Enabling this option, `error(code,str,...)` must be used instead of `error(str,...)`.
 This is a global option:

 ```js
 run.enableErrorCode = true